semoglou/Machine-Learning-Customer-Segmentation/README.md

 In this stage of our analysis, we further refine our customer segmentation by applying quantile scoring to the RFM metrics and analyzing spending patterns across various product categories.
 This dual approach allows us to gain a more nuanced understanding of customer behaviors and preferences.

 #### `Features`
-- **Revenue Percentage per Category per Customer:** We calculate the revenue percentage for each product category per customer by dividing the revenue generated by a customer in a specific category by their total spending across all categories.
+- **Revenue Percentage per Category per Customer** \
+   We calculate the revenue percentage for each product category per customer by dividing the revenue generated by a customer in a specific category by their total spending across all categories.
 This metric is expressed as a percentage, highlighting the proportion of total spending dedicated to each category.
-- **"Dominant" Category per Customer:** The 'Dominant' Category for each customer is determined by identifying which product category has the highest total spending or transaction count for that customer.
+- **"Dominant" Category per Customer** \
+   The 'Dominant' Category for each customer is determined by identifying which product category has the highest total spending or transaction count for that customer.
-- **Recency, Frequency & Monetary Scores (0-99) using Quantiles:** Each customer receives a score from 0 to 99 for each RFM metric based on their quantile rank.
+- **Recency, Frequency & Monetary Scores (0-99) using Quantiles** \
+   Each customer receives a score from 0 to 99 for each RFM metric based on their quantile rank.
 These scores standardize the RFM metrics to other percentage-based measures, improving the integration and comparability of analyses.

 #### `Clustering Evaluation Methods`

-- **Feature Importance Analysis using Random Forest:** Trained a Random Forest on the cluster labels.
+- **Feature Importance Analysis using Random Forest** \
+     Trained a Random Forest on the cluster labels.
 This analysis helps identify which attributes are most influential in defining customer segments.
+- **Performance Metrics** \
-- **Performance Metrics:** Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index
+     Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index
+- **t-SNE Visualization** \
-- **t-SNE Visualization:** Visualization of High-Dimensional data in two dimensions, highlighting the distribution of clusters
+     Visualization of High-Dimensional data in two dimensions, highlighting the distribution of clusters

 #### `Clustering Techniques Applied`

 Following the evaluation of feature importance and performance metrics, we adopted a multi-step clustering approach to optimize our segmentation strategy.
 This involved the sequential application of different clustering algorithms to refine our clusters and improve the granularity of our customer segmentation.

 - **K-Means Clustering** \
    Initially, we applied the K-Means clustering algorithm to establish a baseline for segmentation.
 K-Means was chosen for its efficiency and effectiveness in grouping large data sets into k distinct clusters based on attribute similarity.

 - **Hierarchical Clustering**\
    To further refine our cluster definitions and potentially identify a more optimal number of clusters, we then employed Hierarchical Clustering.
 This method allowed us to visualize and assess different cluster possibilities through a dendrogram, providing insight into how data points are grouped at various levels of granularity.

 - **Revised K-Means Clustering** \
    Based on the insights gained from Hierarchical Clustering, specifically the number of clusters suggested by the dendrogram, we performed a second round of K-Means clustering.
 This time, we used the cluster count obtained from the hierarchical method as the input for 'k'.
 This refined approach allowed us to fine-tune our segmentation, leading to more distinct and actionable customer groups.

   This iterative clustering strategy — starting with K-Means, refining with Hierarchical Clustering, and concluding with a revised K-Means — proved to be highly effective.
 It enabled us to leverage the strengths of both methods: the computational efficiency of K-Means and the detailed insight provided by Hierarchical Clustering.
 The final iteration of K-Means, using the informed choice of 'k', yielded the most meaningful and practical customer segments.

 ***